 The spectrum of impact investing ranges from investors who are willing to sacrifice some or all return in order to advance a cause, to those who seek fully competitive returns.
 What's most important, though, is that impact investing provides many choices, allowing each investor to drive toward unique goals—financially and socially.

 What does impact investing look like in a portfolio?

 Because the spectrum is vast, impact investing looks different for each investor.
 So where to start?

-"One key is to identify gaps between supply and demand for different types of impact," says Wolfe.
+"One key is to identify gaps between supply and demand for different types of impact," says Hyzy.
 "The rising global demand for water, for example, creates opportunities for companies to develop water infrastructure.
 An impact-driven investor might seek out investments in water filtration or transportation technology.
 The needs presented in this scenario mirror the economy itself, which potentially makes them ripe for returns."